 This is one of my favourite moments on the ship as everyone congregates on the top deck to wave goodbye to the port.
 Everyone is in full on excitement mode with live music playing and cocktails flowing.
 In our opinion the best place to watch the sail away party is one deck above the pool.
 There you can enjoy all of the festivities while also watching the shoreline disappear into the distance.

 What is included in my cruise fare and what is extra?

 So let’s get into the different package options which can seem a little overwhelming.
 First of all we would like to point out that you do not need to buy any additional package to enjoy a full range of complimentary food and activities onboard.
 The first thing we observed shortly after boarding was how cruising really is incredible value for money and even if you do not choose to purchase additional packages you will still be treated to a very high standard of dining onboard the Sky Princess.
-Unlimited drinks such as tea, coffee and soft drinks are also included in the basic price in the World Fresh Marketplace (buffet) but alcoholic drinks, speciality coffees, Wi-Fi and gratuities will have to be paid for as you go.
+Unlimited drinks such as tea, coffee and juices are also included in the basic price in the World Fresh Marketplace (buffet) but alcoholic drinks, soft drinks, speciality coffees, Wi-Fi and gratuities will have to be paid for as you go.

 Princess Cruise Tips – Go for the Princess Plus Package

 The best value for money in our opinion is the Princess Plus Package.
 It is a more all-inclusive way to travel as it includes a beverage package, unlimited Wi-Fi and prepaid gratuities which are divided among all staff onboard.
 Princess Cruises beverage package includes beer, spirits, wine by the glass and cocktails up to the value of $12 each.
 There is a limit of 15 alcoholic drinks per person per day.
 It also includes non-alcoholic drinks such as mocktails and speciality coffees.